-Probably one of the most exciting places in the whole of Ha Noi is the popular Old Quarter in the Hoan Kiem District.
+Probably one of the most exciting places in the whole of Hanoi is the popular Old Quarter in the Hoan Kiem District.
 Featuring the chaotic but beautiful street life of Ha Noi, the Old Quarter is the city’s main business, tourist, and food hub.
 Some of the major characteristics of the famous Old Quarter include the cramped dining spots, the super busy night and shopping markets, the colorful rickshaws, the crowded streets, and the tons of people just walking around and doing their own thing.
 All these make the Old Quarter a must-visit spot in the Vietnamese capital.
 In fact, no trip to Ha Noi would ever be complete without a trip or two to this bustling but endearing local cultural gem.

 The Chaotic Stroll

 I’m pretty sure a chaotic stroll isn’t everyone’s cup of tea.
-But once you’re there, and you get to experience the excitement, the drama, and the total chaos, I’m sure that you will find that it is so worth it.
+But to be honest, once you’re there, and you get to experience the excitement, the drama, and the total chaos, I’m sure that you will find that it is so worth it.
 I personally enjoy long strolls especially when I see fresh and new things along the way.
 And the Old Quarter is just perfect for that.

 If you can’t decide what to bring home to your family and friends, be sure to drop by the Old Quarter.
-The Old Quarter is a treasure chest of gift ideas that are both nice and affordable.
+The Hanoi Old Quarter is a treasure chest of gift ideas that are both nice and affordable.
 All the souvenirs that I brought home from Vietnam and gave out to family and friends were actually from the Old Quarter.

-It Has Everything You Could Ever Need
+Hanoi Old Quarter Has Everything You Could Ever Need

 The Old Quarter is not just about souvenirs and gift items, however.
 The district basically has EVERYTHING that you could ever need.
 From food ingredients to hair clips and wigs, the Old Quarter is a perfect one-stop-shop.
-Aside from amazing souvenir items, I also usually visit the Old Quarter to buy clothes and shoes.
+Aside from amazing souvenir items, I also usually visit the Hanoi Old Quarter to buy clothes and shoes.

 You Get to Meet People from All Walks of Life